-Birmingham hosts a vibrant hospitality and events industry and is home to the NEC, ICC and Barclaycard Arena, which host an array of events, festivals and concerts.
+Birmingham hosts a vibrant hospitality and events industry and is home to the NEC, ICC and Arena Birmingham, which host an array of events, festivals and concerts.
 With our network of contacts in the local area, across the UK and overseas, our work placement team will assist you in securing a placement that matches your career aspirations.

 Teaching & assessment